nitindermohan/oak-new-docs/content/docs/concepts/scheduling.md

             }
           ]
 ```

-is limiting the deployment to all the workers of the workers in `clsuter1`.
+limits the deployment to all worker nodes within the cluster `gpu`.